AdobeDocs/experience-platform.en/help/xdm/troubleshooting-guide.md

 The schema is not automatically enabled for for Real-Time Customer Profile.
 You need to explicitly enable the dataset for Profile based on which schema is enabled for Profile.
 See the documentation to learn the [steps and requirements needed to enable a dataset for use in Real-Time Customer Profile](../catalog/datasets/user-guide#enable-profile).

-### Is it possible to delete schemas that are enabled for Profile?
+### Can I delete Profile-enabled schemas?

-You cannot delete a Profile-enabled schema after it has been enabled for Real-Time Customer Profile.
+You cannot delete a schema after it has been enabled for Real-Time Customer Profile.
 Once a schema is enabled for Profile, it cannot be disabled or deleted, and fields cannot be removed from the schema.
 Therefore, it is crucial to carefully plan and verify the schema configuration before enabling it for Profile.
 You can however, delete a Profile-enabled dataset.
 Information is found here: <https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/user-guide#delete-a-profile-enabled-dataset>

-### Can I delete Profile-enabled schemas?
+>[!IMPORTANT]
+>

-No, you cannot delete a Profile-enabled schema.
-To remove a Profile-enabled schema you will need the help of the XDM Platform Support Team and must follow these steps:
+>To remove a Profile-enabled schema you would need the help of the XDM Platform Support Team and must follow these steps:
+>

-1. Delete all the datasets associated with the schema (which is enabled for Profile)
+> 1. Delete all the datasets associated with the schema (which is enabled for Profile)
-2. Delete the Profile export snapshot from the sandbox (this requires the help of XDM Platform Support Team)
+> 2. Delete the Profile export snapshot from the sandbox (this requires the help of XDM Platform Support Team)
-3. Force delete schema from the sandbox (this can only be done by the XDM Platform Support Team)
+> 3. Force delete schema from the sandbox (this can only be done by the XDM Platform Support Team)

 ## Schema Modification and Restrictions